-This subject probably deserves an entire book but in the essence of keeping this blog post short, I've tried to highlight some of the more important data modeling tasks related to conceptual, logical, and physical data model design.
+This subject probably deserves an entire book, but in the essence of keeping this blog post short, I've tried to highlight some of the more important data modeling tasks related to conceptual, logical, and physical data model design.
 Please note, this is not meant to be exhaustive.
-Relational models, object relational models, and object models are not always the right solution for the problem.
-There are many great solutions available in the noSQL area and there is nothing wrong with a hybrid solution.
+Relational models, object-relational models, and object models are not always the right solution for the problem.
+There are many great solutions available in the NoSQL area, and there is nothing wrong with a hybrid solution.

 Software applications that are compiled on specific machine architectures often store and retrieve information from database software systems.
-Web server platforms often interpret machine independent script that stores and retrieves information from database software systems.
-Java byte code is executed by a Java Virtual Machine and data is stored and retrieved from database software systems.
+Web server platforms often interpret machine-independent script that stores and retrieves information from database software systems.
+Java bytecode is executed by a Java Virtual Machine, and data is stored and retrieved from database software systems.

 And how is this done?
 Continually modeling entities within the real world.
 Abstracting classes, re-factoring, keeping the hierarchy semi-flat, avoiding deep polymorphic behavior, and always embracing changes to the data model while never generalizing with a one size fits all approach.